AIM65/NeatAMP-Test-Dev-software/README.md

 In order to run the software a rotary encoder and some LEDs should be added to NeatAMP main board.
 Connection diagram can be found in /Hardware folder.

+### Software environment

+Project made with ST CubeIDE, using CubeMX and STM32CubeF0 Firmware Package V1.11.

 ### Software description

 #### Main goal: